dkesada/PSOHO/README.md

 performance, maybe due to combining the results with the ‘c’ operator.

-The ‘parLapply’ function works much more efficiently than the ‘foreach’ with %dopar%.
+The ‘parLapply’ function works much more efficiently than the ‘foreach’ with %dopar% in this case.
 This is even more so if you are in unix systems and can use FORK as the type of cluster.
 The ‘doMC’ approach is equivalent to this one.

 Improvement in performance can be seen, on a general note, for networks with 20+ variables in each time slice, populations with more than 200 particles, or networks with Markovian order greater than 5.
 In smaller cases, the performance is either very similar or slightly worse, which is alright.

+Trying parallelization inside the PsoController ended up being painfully slow.
+The interaction between R6 objects and parallelization inside them results in weird performance.

+As a heads up, one should not use parallelization in R when:

+  - Trying to initialize a list or some other data structure, as functions like ‘foreach’ and ‘parlapply’ cannot modify the original data structure and will copy it several times across workers.
+Trying to modify this local copies will not have any effect on the original data structure.
+You can try and return the values, but it’s slow and the consequent concatenation will make your initial data structure kind of useless and duplicated.

+  - Trying to do simple operations.
+The time spent on the parallel overhead will be way too high compared to the time spent simply doing those operations sequentially.

+  - Trying to parallelize a loop that loops over too many elements.
+The performance degrades even further.

+On final note, parallelization is way more effective when you can do forks.
+But then again, forks are not recommended for code in production, as they can be unstable and hard to debug.
+So, all in all, meh.

 ### C++ parallelization: ‘RcppThread’ | ‘RcppParallel’ + R and Rcpp